Tom Daley: 2021

-At the 2021 FINA Diving World Cup, which was held in Japan as an official test event for the 2020 Tokyo Olympics, Daley won his first World Cup gold with Matty Lee in synchronized 10m platform.
-He also won gold in the individual 10m platform.
-At the European Championships held in Budapest, Daley and Lee also won gold in synchronized 10m platform, and a silver in the individual 10m platform.
+At the 2021 FINA Diving World Cup, which was held in Japan as an official test event for the 2020 Tokyo Olympics, Daley won his first World Cup gold with Matty Lee in synchronized 10 m platform.
+He also won gold in the individual 10 m platform.
+At the European Championships held in Budapest, Daley and Lee also won gold in synchronized 10 m platform, and a silver in the individual 10 m platform.

 On 26 July, Daley and Lee won the 2020 Olympic gold medal in the Men's synchronized 10 m platform diving event.

-On 7 August, Tom Daley qualified for the final of Men's individual 10m platform diving, improving on his performance in the individual event at Rio 2016.
-He went on to win bronze in the finals.
+On 7 August, Tom Daley qualified for the final of Men's individual 10 m platform diving, improving on his performance in the individual event at Rio 2016.
+He went on to win bronze in the final.

+2024

+Daley was selected to take part in the 10 metre platform synchronised event at the 2024 Summer Olympics in Paris with Noah Williams; the pair went on to win the silver medal.
+He was also chosen to be one of Team GB's flag-bearers at the opening ceremony alongside rower Helen Glover.
+The day after the closing ceremony, Daley announced his official retirement from diving.